 The Department of Dramatic Arts Invitational

-The Department of Dramatic Arts (DART) at Brock University is pleased to announce the introduction of the DART Invitational for new applicants.
+Following your successful application to the The Department of Dramatic Arts (DART) at Brock University candidates are invited to the annual DART Invitational for new applicants.

 The Invitational is an admissions process for students interested in entering the Department of Dramatic Arts (DART) at Brock University.
 Students who receive a conditional offer of admission to the Bachelor of Arts (Honours) Dramatic Arts program will be invited to the St. Catharines campus to participate in one of the two DART Invitationals.
 In 2014 the Invitationals are scheduled for (Saturday) March 29th and May 10th.
 Offers of admission will be conditional upon successful completion of the DART Invitational.